 Banks usually sanction loans for their listed courses.
 Today education loans are provided for both graduate and postgraduate courses.
-These include engineering, medical, architecture, management, law, agriculture, veterinary, dental, computer, etc. Unless we have been lucky enough to get a university fee grant or some other scholarship, we might have to take recourse to an education loan to finance our education.
+These include engineering, medical, architecture, management, law, agriculture, veterinary, dental, computer, etc. Unless we have been lucky enough to get a university fee grant or some other scholarship, we might have to consider taking an education loan to finance our education.

 Before sanctioning the loan, there are various education loan parameters considered.
 For instance, banks look for the viability of the borrower by having personal discussions with the student, family’s assets and annual income, the type of course and reputation of the institute.

-You might be wondering, education loan is a liability along with criteria, how it can provide benefits?
+You might be wondering, education loan is a liability, how can it provide benefits?

 But here’s is the kicker!